WebAhead/master-reference/coursebook/weeks-10-12/build-sprint/tech-choices.md

  * On a similar note, if you want to learn one or more technologies like [d3](#d3), [Leaflet](https://leafletjs.com), [PWAs](#offline-first-progressive-web-app), [web-sockets](#web-sockets), [Tachyons](#tachyons) or [SASS](#sass), you may want choose backend technologies you are familiar with, so you enough time to investigate unfamiliar technologies.

 #### Express + Mongo + Handlebars
-The `ME` in `MEAN` stack (Mongo, Express, Angular with Node).
+The `ME` and `N` (node) in `MEAN` stack (Mongo, Express, Angular with Node).
 Express and Mongo are commonly used in the Industry.
 In London, we would advise learning React over Angular.

 #### Express + PostgreSQL + React + Redux
 Here you would use React + Redux together to create an app that renders in the